USD ($)

 What is a Botnet?

-A bot refers to an individual infected device, while a botnet in cybersecurity is a network of such infected devices.
+A bot refers to a compromised device, and a botnet is a network of such compromised devices.
 These botnets are managed through command and control (C2) servers.
 They are commonly used for activities like DDoS attacks, data theft, and cryptocurrency mining.

-It is infected with malware and controlled by a single attacker, called a "bot-herder."
+Devices in botnets are infected with malware and controlled by an attacker, called a "bot-herder."
 While botnets can serve legitimate functions, like managing chat rooms or tracking game points, they become dangerous when misused.
-Malicious botnets can take control of devices to launch cyberattacks.

 Become Certified Ethical HackerJoin our online training class on ethical hacking.Explore course